balzamas/waatea2/README.md

 # Waatea 2

-Rewrite of the availability tool Wattea (see waatea.vip)
+Rewrite of the availability tool Waatea (see waatea.vip)

 Server: Django with Rest
 Client: Flutter app